 However, the implementation and enforcement of these policies varied widely across different regions and schools.
 Critics argued that the policies were often unclear or inadequately communicated to parents, leading to confusion and potential violations of parental rights.

-Despite the challenges and debates surrounding corporal punishment in the 1960s, its prevalence and acceptance gradually declined in the following decades.
 As societal attitudes shifted and legal frameworks evolved, many schools and districts moved away from this controversial disciplinary practice in favor of more positive and inclusive approaches to student behavior management.

 The Impact and Lasting Effects